 It's hard to not fall in love with RC Lens.
-A real working class club with its roots in the mines of the north of France, something you feel in everything.
-And the Stade Bollaert-Delelis is a beautiful refurbished diamond, not more than two hours from Paris.
+A real working-class club with its roots in the pit mines of the north of France.
+The Stade Bollaert-Delelis is a beautiful refurbished diamond, within two hours from Paris.

 RC Lens, yellow-red pride of the Northern French mining area

 Sang et Or.
 Blood and gold.
 A great nickname, referring to the yellow-red colours of RC Lens.
-Lens, well-known for the flourishing mining industry in the region, but also for (after the closing of the mines) unemployment and poverty.
-Racing Club de Lens is the pride of the working class: rolling up your sleeves and accessibility are real core values of the club.
-In other parts of France they like to talk contemptuous about the north, but for the locals, it only stirs up the pride and love they feel for their team and region.
-You have to go there to understand them.
+The city of Lens is well known for the flourishing mining industry in the region, but also for (after the closing of the mines) unemployment and poverty.
+Racing Club de Lens is the pride of the working class: Rolling up your sleeves and accessibility are real core values of the club.
+In other parts of France, they look down on the north, but for the locals, it only stirs up the pride and love they feel for their team and region.
+You will understand when you go.

 Stade Bollaert-Delelis, almost 90 years the home of RC Lens

-Bollaert-Delelis is already near 90 years the home of RC Lens, in the heart of the city Lens.
-Fun fact: there's a place for every single inhabitant of the city in the stadium, the capacity exceeds the population (38.000 against 30.000).
-Even though it's quite a small town, , Lens still was one of the host cities for both World Cup 1998 and EURO 2016.
+Bollaert-Delelis is already nearly 90 years the home of RC Lens, in the heart of the city of Lens.
+Fun fact: There's a place for every single inhabitant of the city in the stadium, and the capacity exceeds the population (38,000 against 30,000).
+Even though it's quite a small town, , Lens still was one of the host cities for the World Cup of 1998 and EURO 2016.
 Despite radical renovations for both tournaments, the football spirit of the stadium has always been kept alive.
-A cutting-edge arena wouldn't suit this working class club either.
+A cutting-edge arena wouldn't suit this working-class club either.

-The four stands of Bollaert-Delelis are named after men who meant in the history of the club and the region (Trannin, Marek, Delacourt and Lepagnot), just like the names of Bollaert and Delelis who where of great importance for the development of the club and the city.
+The four stands of Bollaert-Delelis are named after men who meant a lot in the history of the club and the region (Trannin, Marek, Delacourt and Lepagnot).
+Just like the names of Bollaert and Delelis who were of great importance for the development of the club and the city.

 Title celebrations with a tractor

-Not often a league title has been celebrated better than when RC Lens were crowned champions for the first and only time, back in 1998.
+It might have been one of the best celebrations of a league title we've ever seen when RC Lens became champions for the first and only time in 1998.
 The day after, there was a driving tour from Bollaert-Delelis to the town hall.
-But not with an open bus like you usual see, but - only in Lens - with a tractor and a coupled container in the club colours.
-At the wheel, chairman Gervais Martel, the players in the container and at the side of the road more than 50.000 ecstatic fans.
+But not with an open bus like you usually see.
+Only in Lens would they go on a tractor with a container in the club's colours.
+At the wheel, chairman Gervais Martel, the players in the container and at the side of the road more than 50,000 ecstatic fans.
 The container has always been preserved and is parked right in front of the stadium, behind Tribune Delacourt.
-Still, on match days fans come to the truck to take a picture with it.
+Nowadays, fans still take photos with the truck.

 Allée Marc-Vivien Foé, a tribute to a champion gone to soon